 The following example demonstrates scheduling a Job to enqueue every day at midnight:

 This configuration only queues the Job - it does not execute it immediately.
-To actually run the queued Job, you configure autorun in your Payload config (note that autorun should not be used on serverless platforms):
+To actually run the queued Job, you have several options:

-That way, Payload's scheduler will automatically enqueue the job into the nightly queue every day at midnight.
-The autorun configuration will check the nightly queue every minute and execute any Jobs that are due to run.
+With any of these options, Payload's scheduler will automatically enqueue the job into the nightly queue every day at midnight, and the runner will check the nightly queue every minute to execute any Jobs that are due to run.

 Here's how the scheduling process operates in detail: